ChristinaRookie/fireandlion/thinking/_posts/2018-01-15-book-production-with-css-paged-media.md

 # Book production with CSS Paged Media

 *These are slides and notes for a presentation I gave at a [Paged Media meeting in Boston on 9 January 2018](https://www.pagedmedia.org/paged-media-open-source-initiative/).
-The meeting, organised by the [Collaborative Knowledge Foundation](http://coko.foundation) and funded by the [Shuttleworth Foundation](http://shuttleworthfoundation.org), aimed to kick-start an open-source community around book production using CSS Paged Meda.
+The meeting, organised by the [Collaborative Knowledge Foundation](http://coko.foundation) and funded by the [Shuttleworth Foundation](http://shuttleworthfoundation.org), aimed to kick-start an open-source community around book production using CSS Paged Media.
 I gave participants an overview of how we use HTML and CSS Paged Media to produce print books in particular.
-Erich van Rijn from the University of Califormia Press has written [a good overview of the event](https://www.pagedmedia.org/towards-an-open-future-for-automated-typsetting-highlights-from-paged-media-event-january-9th-2018/).*
+Erich van Rijn from the University of California Press has written [a good overview of the event](https://www.pagedmedia.org/towards-an-open-future-for-automated-typsetting-highlights-from-paged-media-event-january-9th-2018/).*

 ![]({{ site.baseurl }}/images/presentation-boston-201801-multiformat-book-production-01.jpg)